schnee72/react-router-dom-example/README.md

 ```
 <Route path="/home" component={restricted(Home)} />
 ```
 Another challenge I ran into was getting the fallback to a 404 page to work in my development environment using webpack-dev-middleware with express.
 The solution turned out to be using the connect-history-api-fallback middleware.
-The webpack-dev-server provides the middleware by default by setting the history-api-fallback property to true, but this shows how to get it working with express.
+The webpack-dev-server provides the middleware by default by setting the history-api-fallback property to true, but this shows how to get it working with webpack and express.
 ```
 import historyApiFallback from 'connect-history-api-fallback';
 app.use(historyApiFallback());